Siphonophore: Bioluminescence

 Nearly all siphonophores have bioluminescent capabilities.
 Since these organisms are extremely fragile, they are rarely observed alive.
 Bioluminescence in siphonophores has been thought to have evolved as a defense mechanism.
 Siphonophores of the deep-sea genus Erenna (found at depths between 1600-2300 m) are thought to use their bioluminescent capability for offense too, as a lure to attract fish.
 This genus is one of the few to prey on fish rather than crustaceans.
 The bioluminescent organs, called tentilla, on these non-visual individuals emit red fluorescence along with a rhythmic flicking pattern, which attracts prey as it resembles smaller organisms such as zooplankton and copepods.
 Thus, it has been concluded that they use luminescence as a lure to attract prey.
 Some research indicates that deep-sea organisms can not detect long wavelengths, and red light has a long wavelength of 680 nm.
 If this is the case, then fish are not lured by Erenna, and there must be another explanation.
 However, the deep-sea remains largely unexplored and red light sensitivity in fish such as Cyclothone and the deep myctophid fish should not be discarded.

 Bioluminescent lures are found in many different species of siphonophores, and are used for a variety of reasons.
-Species such as Agalma okeni, Athorybia rosacea, Athorybia lucida, and Lychnafalma utricularia use their lures as a mimicry device to attract prey.
+Species such as Agalma okenii, Athorybia rosacea, Athorybia lucida, and Lychnafalma utricularia use their lures as a mimicry device to attract prey.
 A. rosacea mimic fish larvae, A. lucida are thought to mimic larvacean houses, and L. utricularia mimic hydromedusa.
 The species Resomia ornicephala uses their green and blue fluorescing tentilla to attract krill, helping them to outcompete other organisms that are hunting for the same prey.
 Erenna sirena uses bioluminescent lures surrounded by red fluorescence to attract prey and possibly mimic a fish from the Cyclothone genus.
 Their prey is lured in through a unique flicking behavior associated with the tentilla.
 When young, the tentilla of organisms in the Erenna genus contain only bioluminescent tissue, but, as the organism ages, red fluorescent material is also present in these tissues.